maarten-pennings/6502/README.md

 ## 0 Introduction
 I took up the challenge of building my own computer.
 I grew up with the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64).
 It has a [6502](https://en.wikipedia.org/wiki/MOS_Technology_6502) processor.
 This processor was also used by Apple, Atari, Nintendo.
-It is simple, still available, and many hobbiest before me [documented](http://6502.org/) their projects.
+It is simple, still available, and many hobbyist before me [documented](http://6502.org/) their projects.
 So 6502 it was.

 I started by ordering hardware.
 I already had breadboards, jumper wires, resistors, LEDs.
 The main (first) purchase was the 6502 itself.
 The [first](https://www.aliexpress.com/item/32929325067.html) variant (left) I got was an original one from MOS from 1985.